keishispl/farmers-delight-expansion/README.md

 ***Q. Can I use this mod into my modpack?***

 Yes!
-Feel free to feature DropMoreRice in your modpack.
+Feel free to feature Farmer's Delight Expansion in your modpack.
 Just keep in mind:

->Make sure to credit, and don't claim DropMoreRice as your own creation
+>Make sure to credit, and don't claim Farmer's Delight Expansion as your own creation
 >
->Remember that this mod requires Farmer's Delight [Fabric], so remember to download it first!
+>Remember that this mod requires Farmer's Delight Fabric, so remember to download it first!

 ***Q. Will new features be added to the mod?***